arifpambudi242/googlesearchtextmining/README.md

-# googlesearchtextmining

-Merupakan program sederhana menggunakan python3.x yang bertujuan mencari artikel di google search engine kemudian mengambil kata-kata yang terdapat pada setiap website dan divisualisasikan menggunakan wordcloud!

-cara menggunakan
+Is a simple program using python3.x which aims to find articles on the google search engine then retrieve the words contained on each website and visualized using wordcloud!

+how to use

-install package yang dibutuhkan
+install the required package in a way

-pip install -r requirement.txt
+| pip install -r requirements.txt

 run Main.py

-python3 Main.py
+| python3 Main.py